+PROPOSAL 3

-PROPOSAL 3: ADVISORY VOTE TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+ADVISORY VOTE TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

-In accordance with Section 14A of the Securities Exchange Act of 1934, we are asking our stockholders to vote to approve the compensation of our Company's named executive officers, or NEOs (the "Say-on-Pay vote"), as disclosed in this Proxy Statement.
+In accordance with Section 14A of the Exchange Act, we are asking our stockholders to vote to approve the compensation of our Company's NEOs (the "Say-on-Pay vote"), as disclosed in this Proxy Statement.
 The Say-on-Pay vote is an advisory vote on the resolution below and is not binding on the Company or the Board.
 Although the vote is non-binding, the directors value the opinions of the stockholders and will consider the outcome of the vote when making future compensation decisions.
+Our next advisory vote on the frequency of shareholder votes on executive compensation will take place at our annual meeting of shareholders in 2023.